-This is proven by first remarking that all other diagrams can be generated from those: Add left of a or a the combination
+This is proven by first remarking that all other diagrams can be generated from those: Add left of a \\\\\\ or a \\\\\ the combination they cancel pairwise.
+The same is true for chains made out of the combination + Finally note that one cannot insert more, since they would lead to higher replica terms.

-All rules and building blocks are collected on figure 5.
+All rules and building blocks are collected on Fig. 5.

-4.3 Zero temperature (T = 0)
+4.3.
+Zero temperature (T = 0)

 We start our discussion with zero temperature, T = 0.
 We have to construct all diagrams with the topology of a loop in the large-N limit.
-Note that e.g. the diagram (4.17) counts as a line in this construction.
-The building blocks are given on figure 5.
+Note that, e.g., the diagram (4.17) counts as a line in this construction.
+The building blocks are given on Fig. 5.
 At zero temperature, one needs all possible constraints on the sum of replicas.
-This means that one can not use \frown or \frown , which both contain one non-replica conserving line i at zero temperature.
-At finite temperature, one can use one at order T and two at order T^2 .
+This means that one cannot use f(x), which both contain one non-replica conserving line f(x) at zero temperature.
+At finite temperature, one can use one at order T and two at order $T^2$ .

-At $\overline{T} = 0$, we find the following diagrams.
+At T = 0, we find the following diagrams.
 Note that the notation is such that crossing lines do not intersect.
-All the diagrams correct the effective action \tilde{B} without any further combinatorial factor.
+All the diagrams correct the effective action $\tilde{B}$ without any further combinatorial factor